clojure/data.csv/README.md

 # data.csv

-`data.csv` is a clojure library for reading and writing comma separated value (csv) files.
+`data.csv` is a Clojure library for reading and writing comma separated value (csv) files.
 It is licensed under the [Eclipse open source license](http://www.opensource.org/licenses/eclipse-1.0.php).

-The library has been tested on Clojure version 1.2, 1.2.1 and 1.3-beta1.
+The library has been tested on Clojure versions 1.2, 1.2.1 and 1.3-beta1.

 ## Installation